 Taxes are the major cost that needs to be accounted for when making financial decisions for CEOs, Founders, and Managing Partners.
 They must understand the latest tax reforms in the United States to plan properly and budget accordingly.

-Troy Renkemeyer, Principal at Renkemeyer Financial Consulting, takes a look at what these changes mean for business owners.
+Troy Renkemeyer, takes a look at what these changes mean for business owners.

 The US tax code has undergone significant reform over the last few years, with the most recently enacted in December 2017.
 The new law—the Tax Cuts and Jobs Act (TCJA)—made substantial changes to both personal and corporate tax rates and deductions.
 Here are some of the key points you should know about how this affects business owners.